Traditional Food of Bhutan You Must-Try: 18 Best Dishes

 Image Source : crazymasalafood

 Zow Shungo is a popular Bhutanese dish made from leftover rice and vegetables.
 It is a flavorful and hearty dish showcasing Bhutanese cuisine’s resourcefulness and creativity.
-The dish typically includes a variety of vegetables, such as cabbage, carrots, peas, and beans, stir-fried with spices like garlic, ginger, and chilli.
-The vegetables are then mixed with the cooked rice and seasoned with soy sauce or other condiments for added flavour.
+The dish typically includes a variety of vegetables, such as cabbage, carrots, peas, and beans, stir-fried with spices like garlic, ginger, and chili.
+The vegetables are then mixed with the cooked rice and seasoned with soy sauce or other condiments for added flavor.

 Zow Shungo is a delicious way to reduce food waste and make a satisfying meal from simple ingredients.
-It is often a satisfying lunch or dinner option, balancing flavours and textures.
-When in Bhutan, don’t miss the opportunity to taste this unique and flavorful dish that reflects the Bhutanese tradition of making the most out of ingredients.
+It is often a satisfying lunch or dinner option, balancing flavors and textures.

-Ingredients: a mixture of leftover rice, vegetables, and cheese
+• Ingredients: A mixture of leftover rice, vegetables, and cheese

-Where to Eat: Khuru Village Resort, Local Festivals and Events, Chh’a Bistro & Bar
+• Where to Eat: Khuru Village Resort, Local Festivals and Events, Chh’a Bistro & Bar

-Cost: 150-200 INR
+• Cost: 150-200 BTN

 14. Sikam Paa